aroemers/redelay/README.md

 A State implements Java's `Closeable`, so you _could_ call `.close` on it.
 This will execute the `:stop` expression and clear its cache.
 Now the State is ready to be realized again.
+This is where it differs from a standard Delay.

-However, **redelay keeps track of which states are realized and thus active.**
+What's more, **redelay keeps track of which states are realized and thus active.**
 You can see which states are active by calling `(status)`:

 ```clj